saurabh23-Eng/Solivagant3/experiment/procedure.md

-🔧 Procedure (Step-by-Step)

-1.Start Stimulator,

-Open a new script or use the Command Window to begin the simulation.

-2.Define Simulation Parameters

-Set the total number of bits to be transmitted.

-Choose the modulation scheme: 8PSK or 16PSK.

-Specify the range of SNR (Signal-to-Noise Ratio) values in decibels.

-Define any additional simulation settings as needed.

-3.Generate Random Bit Stream

-Create a stream of random bits.

-Group bits appropriately:

-3 bits per symbol for 8PSK

-4 bits per symbol for 16PSK

-4.Map Bits to Symbols

-Convert the grouped bits into decimal symbol values.

-Modulate the symbols using the selected PSK scheme.

-5.Add AWGN (Noise)

-For each SNR value, add Additive White Gaussian Noise to the modulated signal to simulate real-world conditions.

-6.Demodulate Received Signal

-Demodulate the noisy signal using the same PSK scheme.

-Convert the demodulated symbols back to their original bit form.

-7.Calculate BER (Bit Error Rate)

-Compare the original transmitted bits with the received bits.

-Calculate the Bit Error Rate for each SNR value.

-8.Plot BER Curve

-Plot a graph of BER versus SNR to analyze the performance of the modulation scheme.

-Repeat for Both Modulation Types

-9.Repeat the entire procedure for both 8PSK and 16PSK.

-Compare the resulting BER curves to understand how modulation order affects performance.### Procedure
+## ✅ Procedure

+**Title:** To simulate M-ary Phase Shift Keying technique using MATLAB software (8PSK, 16PSK) and perform BER calculation.

+---

+### 🔧 **Procedure (Step-by-Step)**

+1. **Start MATLAB Software**

+   * Launch MATLAB on your system.
+   * Open a new script or use the Command Window to begin the simulation.

+2. **Define Simulation Parameters**

+   * Set the total number of bits to be transmitted.
+   * Choose the modulation scheme: 8PSK or 16PSK.
+   * Specify the range of SNR (Signal-to-Noise Ratio) values in decibels.
+   * Define any additional simulation settings as needed.

+3. **Generate Random Bit Stream**

+   * Create a stream of random bits.
+   * Group bits appropriately:

+     * 3 bits per symbol for 8PSK
+     * 4 bits per symbol for 16PSK

+4. **Map Bits to Symbols**

+   * Convert the grouped bits into decimal symbol values.
+   * Modulate the symbols using the selected PSK scheme.

+5. **Add AWGN (Noise)**

+   * For each SNR value, add Additive White Gaussian Noise to the modulated signal to simulate real-world conditions.

+6. **Demodulate Received Signal**

+   * Demodulate the noisy signal using the same PSK scheme.
+   * Convert the demodulated symbols back to their original bit form.

+7. **Calculate BER (Bit Error Rate)**

+   * Compare the original transmitted bits with the received bits.
+   * Calculate the Bit Error Rate for each SNR value.

+8. **Plot BER Curve**

+   * Plot a graph of BER versus SNR to analyze the performance of the modulation scheme.

+9. **Repeat for Both Modulation Types**

+   * Repeat the entire procedure for both 8PSK and 16PSK.
+   * Compare the resulting BER curves to understand how modulation order affects performance.